DEV541: Secure Coding in Java/JEE: Developing Defensible Applications

-This class is focused specifically on software development but is accessible enough for anyone who's comfortable working with code and has an interest in understanding the developer's perspective including:
+While the course is focused specifically on software development, it is accessible enough for anyone comfortable working with code who has an interest in understanding the developer's perspective, including:

-Students should have at least one year of experience working with the Java EE platform and should have thorough knowledge of Java language and web technology.
+Students should have at least one year of experience working with the Java Enterprise Edition platform and should have thorough knowledge of Java language and web technology.

 |What You Will Receive|